mdpi-filter/mdpi-filter-microsoft-edge/PRIVACY_POLICY.md

 *   **Website Content:**
     *   **Data Handled:** The text, HTML structure, and links (URLs) of the web pages you visit.
     *   **How Handled:** This information is processed locally and in-memory by the Extension's content scripts running within your browser on the active web page.
 This data is analyzed to identify MDPI-related publications, citations, Digital Object Identifiers (DOIs), PubMed IDs (PMIDs), and other relevant identifiers.
     *   **Purpose:** To find MDPI-related content so the Extension can apply your chosen visual styles (highlighting or hiding) or extract identifiers for further checks.
+To fulfill its purpose of identifying MDPI content across diverse websites (including search engines, publisher sites, and general web articles), the Extension requires the ability to access and process content on the pages you visit.
+This access is strictly used for the features described and is not used for tracking your browsing history for unrelated purposes.
 This data is not stored by the Extension after the page analysis is complete for the current view.

 *   **Web Browsing Activity (URLs of Visited Pages):**
     *   **Data Handled:** The URLs of the web pages you navigate to.